brendanhay/brendanhay.github.io/_posts/2016-08-08-credentials.md

 * Encrypted data in transit.
 * Means for verifying data integrity.
 * Sharing of credentials.
-* Centralised management of credentials, such as creation, deletion, and querying.
+* Management of credentials, such as creation, deletion, querying, and revocation.
-* Revocation.
 * Granular access control of all facets of the system.

 What follows is a slightly whirlwind tour of the use of KMS, DynamoDB, and the actual encryption routines.
-If you just want to know how to use the library or CLI, skip ahead to the [Usage](#usage) section.

 ## Key Management Service